Is Cloud ERP Right for You?

 Just by looking at the cost components of both options, you will immediately notice the simplicity of the cloud ERP as compared to the on-premise ERP.

 The other advantage of cloud ERP is its flexibility to scale up and down.
-You can easily add users, change user type and even reduce the number of users.
-For on-premise perpetual license model of ERP, such flexibility to scale down is often not available.
+You can easily add users, change user type, and even reduce the number of users.
+For the on-premise perpetual license model of ERP, such flexibility to scale down is often not available.

 Good Option for Smaller Companies

 Most cloud ERPs are priced by the number of users.
 So, it is usually very affordable for companies with a smaller number of users.

 However, for companies with a large number of users, it may be costly.

 So, do your calculation and understand the breakeven points between the cloud and on-premise options to determine if cloud ERP is right for you.